LuisaBarrios05/LuisaBarrios05/README.md

 <h1 align="center">Hi 👋, I'm Luisa Eleonor Barrios.</h1>
 <h3 align="center">A passionate Full Stack Developer from Argentina.</h3>

+<h3 align="left">About me:</h3>

+I am a Full Stack Web Developer with training in Node.js, React, Redux and PostgreSQL, in addition to using other development tools.
+I look for opportunities to apply and expand my skills, contributing to the operation and design of web projects.

 - 🌱 I’m currently learning **TypeScript, Redux Toolkit, Figma, React Native**

 - 📫 How to reach me **luisabarrios01@gmail.com**